xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **5.1 Known bugs**
 This build is currently in alpha, therefore several bugs are still present
 BUG list:
- - using bypass and report in the configuration does not force the single sensor per ID constraint
- - system unsafe vs same mac attack

 **5.2 Feature Roadmap**
  - Add database management tools